 Samsung Galaxy S10

 The Galaxy A8s does not yet have a second display area, so the relatively large camera hole remains black at all times.
 However, a hole animation can be shown.
 How this will be with the Galaxy S10 series is as yet unknown.
-The patent has been filed some time ago, which may indicate that the company has already had enough development time to proceed with integration.
-The Galaxy flagship devices are of course extremely suitable for this.
+The patent was filed some time ago, indicating that the company has already had enough development time to proceed with integration.
+The Galaxy flagship devices are, of course, extremely suitable for this.